15 TV Shows with the Worst Endings

 Image Credit: Lorimar Television.

-One of the most watched series finales in television history, Conundrum is an example of what happens when you try to wrap up a show long past its expiration.
+One of the most-watched series finales in television history, Conundrum is an example of what happens when you try to wrap up a show long past its expiration.

 Despite running for over 350 episodes, Dallas overstayed its welcome.
 As a result, the writers struggled to properly conclude the series and give the characters a worthy goodbye.
 Ultimately, the finale is anticlimactic.
 A glimpse into everyone’s life without J.R. is a good idea, but it doesn’t come together.